- Leader of the Nation of Islam

-NBPP leader Malik Zulu Shabazz claims that on September 27, 2010 in New York City, he attended a secret meeting with Farrakhan, fifty Imams, and Ahmadinejad.
-When asked by an interviewer about this meeting, Shabazz did not reveal explicitly what was discussed, but implied that the participants had talked “about perhaps bringing natural gas and oil and other reparations [in compensation for past Arab slaving activities] into the black nation,” along with “other things—unmentionable.”
-Indicating that the tenor of the New York meeting was positive, he then said: “You know, there is no greater enemy than the white man.
+In September 2010, Farrakhan dined with members of the New Black Panther Party (NBPP), Iranian president Mahmoud Ahmadinejad, and several dozen Iranian Imams at New York City’s Warwick Hotel.
+According to NBPP leader Malik Zulu Shabazz, who attended the dinner, the participants had talked “about perhaps bringing natural gas and oil and other reparations [in compensation for past Arab slaving activities] into the black nation,” along with “other things—unmentionable.”
+Indicating that the tenor of the New York meeting was positive, Shabazz said: “You know, there is no greater enemy than the white man.
 You know, uh, again we have to learn because it’s just as many Arabs who hate this white man as we do.
 So, am I not to ally myself, alliance myself with this Arab in fighting this white man?”

 In March 2011, Farrakhan, reacting to President Barack Obama’s decision to assist rebels who had recently launched an uprising against Libyan President Moammar Qadhafi, said: “I love Moammar Qadhafi, and I love our president.
 It grieves me to see my brother president set a policy that would remove this man not only from power, but from the earth.”
 Portraying Qadhafi as a fellow revolutionary and longtime friend of NOI, Farrakhan reported that the Libyan leader had lent the Nation of Islam some $8 million over the years.